-Morecambe Bay is one of the finest birdwatching sites in Britain.
+Bird watching on the bay makes Morecambe Bay one of the finest sites for birdwatching in Britain.

-Centred on the 310 square kilometres of inter-tidal sand flats it is an outstanding combination of habitats from off shore islands to
+Centred on the 310 square kilometres of inter-tidal sand flats.

-Furthermore, set against the magical backdrop of the Lakeland fells, it’s an ever-changing world of water and sand moulded by the
+Furthermore, set against the magical backdrop of the Lakeland fells, it’s an ever-changing world of water and sand.

-constant ebb and glow of the tides making it home to one of the largest concentrations of birds in Europe.
+The sand is moulded by the constant ebb and flow of the tides making it home to one of the largest concentrations of birds in Europe.

 Tens of thousands of waders, wildfowl and gulls winter or breed, or pass through on their migrations from the Arctic to Africa.

 Consequently, making it of truly national and international importance.